Parsa-Rajabi/CPSC-100/docs/project.md

 - Interesting Results: Ensure that the results presented are intriguing and relevant to the audience.

 ---

+## M3: Peer Evaluation

+Each student will evaluate their teammates’ contributions to ensure fair participation grading.
+These evaluations will determine an individual’s participation grade, which factors into the overall project grade.
+Evaluations must be completed thoughtfully and on time, as missing or poor-quality submissions may result in penalties.
+The teaching team may adjust grades based on observed engagement.
+Further submission instructions will follow.

+---
 ## Resources

 Here are some software tools that you may find helpful.